bodlukas/bodlukas.github.io/_research/index.md

     btn_size: "btn--small"
 ---

 Here you'll find summaries of the major research projects I've done over the years.
+All of this is under development.
+The publication list is up to date.

 ## Selected Projects